kyleoettle/blog/blog/2023-11-04-async-void.md

     return demoValues;
 }
 ```
-When making a call to our api it returns the demoValues correctly which was great.
+When making a call to the `GetAsyncVoid` endpoint it returns the demoValues correctly which is great.

 ![child-in-parent](/img/blog-images/async-void/async-void.png)

-Our `demoService.PerformVoidAsync` was an async void and as explained above, when an exception was thrown, there was nowhere for the exception to go, so it went to hell and took our api with it!
+The `demoService.PerformVoidAsync` was an async void and as explained above, when an exception was thrown, there was nowhere for the exception to go, so it went to hell and took the service with it!

 In the AppDomain.UnhandledException handler in my demo I was able to log the exception, but by this time it's too late and the service will inevitably crash.

-Here you can see the api returned the expected result, and in the console window you can see the process exit at the end.
+Here you can see the output from the console window and the exception I logged, along with process exiting at the end.

 ![child-in-parent](/img/blog-images/async-void/async-void-error.png)